 “Okay.”
 He turned and opened the door.

 Something about his voice filled her with guilt.
+Should I kiss him?
 “Thanks again for everything, Simon.”
-She kissed him—fast—on the cheek, and ran back to the dorm.
+She hugged him then ran back to the dorm.

-Jules, majoring in English, immediately fell into the routine of attending class all day, reading and writing all evening.
-She spent a lot of time at the library, running her fingers along ancient spines, planning to study a variety of topics on her own, beginning with the A’s: astronomy, archeology, alchemy… and concluding with zoology in her senior year.
+Jules immediately fell into the routine of attending class all day, reading and writing all evening.
+She spent a lot of time at the library, running her fingers along ancient spines, planning to study a variety of topics on her own, beginning with the A’s: astronomy, archeology, alchemy…and concluding with zoology in her senior year.
 She liked all her professors, and they, in turn, appreciated her presence in the first row; her hand shooting in the air whenever she knew the answer to a question, which was more often than not.

 Dorm life suited her, too.
 She loved walking up and down the halls listening to the different music streaming out of each room.
-Most of the kids left their doors open (unless they were making out inside, and even then sometimes they left the door open) and as she walked by she could match the music with the listener.
+Most of the kids left their doors open (unless they were making out, and even then, sometimes they left the door open) and as she walked by, she could match the music with the listener.
 A couple of music majors in 212 liked Beethoven.
 Room 217 was usually Beatles.
 Three rooms housed pop music fans—REO Speedwagon, Billy Joel, and Boston, and the residents of 223 favored the mellow tones of Air Supply and the Bee Gees.
-Upstairs and downstairs, the boys’ floors, were a combination of Van Halen, ACDC, Black Sabbath, and other contemporary stuff by artists who, in Jules’ opinion, were not popular because they were good but because their videos on MTV featured hot babes.
-And of course her own room was headquarters for all the Springsteen freaks.
-They came from all over, squeezing in, sitting on her bed, talking about how cute Bruce looked in jeans, debating whether he looked sexier with a beard or without.
+Upstairs and downstairs, the boys’ floors, were a combination of Iron Maiden, ACDC, Black Sabbath, and other contemporary stuff by heavy metal artists.
+And of course the room she shared with PJ was headquarters for the Springsteen freaks.
+They came from all over, squeezing in, sitting on both beds, talking about how cute Bruce looked in jeans, debating whether he looked sexier with a beard or without.

 PJ fascinated her.
 So relentlessly cute, Jules wondered how she didn’t die of it.
 Doesn’t seem to care at all about her grades.
 I’ve never seen her do homework.
 She has a little TV and watches it a lot, Jules wrote home.
 Does her tv watching disturb you?
 Mom’s letter asked; and Allie wrote, I think PJ sounds nice!
 But by the time the letter landed in Jules’ mailbox, she’d already made other friends.

-Charles (never “Chuck” and never ever “Chaz” unless he was bugging the shit out of you) was a brilliant philosophy major with black hair already streaked with gray, and intense, sullen eyes.
+Charles (never “Chuck” and never ever “Chaz” unless he was bugging the shit out of you and you wanted to bug him back) was a brilliant philosophy major with black hair already streaked with gray, and intense, sullen eyes.
 His specialty was Objectivism.
 When Jules confessed that she’d never heard of it, he explained that according to its founder, Ayn (rhymes with mine) Rand, the pursuit of happiness is the sole purpose of life, and therefore the only way for an individual to be happy is to do exactly what he or she wants.
 “The virtue of selfishness,” he said, and recommended that she read Atlas Shrugged and The Fountainhead.
-Jules tried to oblige him but couldn’t finish either, and was not tempted to convert once she saw how quickly he established a reputation of being arrogant and difficult, even among his professors.
+Jules tried to oblige him but couldn’t finish either and was not tempted to convert once she saw how quickly he established a reputation of being arrogant and difficult, even among his professors.

 His girlfriend Dawn was studying mathematics.
 She rivaled Charles intellectually, but where he was argumentative, she was peaceful and gracious.
 Although he would have dismissed her niceties as “philistine” in anyone else, he wasn’t above letting her rub his feet after a long day.

-Three or four nights a week they went to the Willow Street Diner and hotly debated issues they found interesting—rationality versus empiricism; determination vs. free will; Tolstoy vs. Dostoyevsky.
-The waitress was a sour, middle-aged woman named Ethel who hated them because they stayed past closing ordering nothing but coffee amidst conversation that often escalated into shouting and table pounding.
+Three or four nights a week they walked to the Willow Street Diner and hotly debated issues they found interesting: rationality versus empiricism, determinism versus free will, Tolstoy versus Dostoyevsky.
+The waitress was a sour, middle-aged woman named Bernadine who hated them because they stayed past closing ordering nothing but coffee (hot tea for Jules) amidst conversation that often escalated into shouting and table pounding.
 Dawn, occupied with the concrete study of numbers, frequently rebuked metaphysical points she found unconvincing with a fiery cry of “If you want answers, read Gödel!”
-When Ethel kicked them out, if the weather was agreeable, the discussion would continue during a long walk through town.
+When Bernadine kicked them out the discussion would continue during a long stroll through town.

 Simon was the first casualty of Jules’ new life.
 He was surprised, then disappointed when her Please come get me! call never came.
-It was only after he joined forces with her family and they all begged for a solid month that she finally agreed to come home.
-But during the visit she announced that she had decided to go for a double major—English and psychology—and a minor in philosophy, which was going to be a lot more work.
+It was only after he joined forces with her family, and they all begged for a solid month that she finally agreed to come home.
+But during the visit she announced that she had decided to major in philosophy too, which was going to be double the amount of work.
 She wasn’t sure when she’d be home again.